 The European Theater

-The US formally entered the European Theater of WWII on December 11, 1941, only days after the events of Pearl Harbor, when Germany declared war on the United States.
-However, the United States would not begin fighting the Germans until the following year, in November 1942, with the launch of Operation Torch.
+The US formally entered the European Theater of World War II on December 11, 1941, only days after the events of Pearl Harbor, when Germany declared war on the United States.
+On Jan.
+13, 1942, German U-boat attacks officially started against merchant ships along the Eastern Seaboard of North America.
+From then until early August, German U-boats dominated the waters off the East Coast, sinking fuel tankers and cargo ships with impunity and often within sight of shore.
+However, the United States would not begin fighting the German forces until November 1942, with the launch of Operation Torch.

 This was a three-pronged initiative commanded by Dwight Eisenhower (the soon-to-be Supreme Commander of all Allied forces and future President of the United States) and was designed to provide an opening for an invasion of Southern Europe as well as launch a “second front” of the war, something the Russian Soviets had been requesting for some time to make it easier to stop the German advance into their territory — the USSR.